BitSyko/LayersThemePlugin_Example/README.md

 * at the top part of the Manifest you have to change the following things:
 ![alt tag](https://cloud.githubusercontent.com/assets/10466533/8212392/b9588420-151b-11e5-9243-baf2078fe936.png)
   change the marked part in android:sharedUserId to you theme name. (example: exampleUI)
-  change the marked part in android:lable the disired app Name (shown in android in the settings app  (example: Example UI)
+  change the marked part in android:label the disired app Name (shown in android in the settings app  (example: Example UI)

 * at the bottom you have to add some basic information about your theme
 ![alt tag](https://cloud.githubusercontent.com/assets/10466533/8212581/b70deb8c-151c-11e5-86a2-5c7f590dea34.png)